singularhum/dealsFeedCanada/README.md

 <details>
 <summary>Why was a deal not posted?</summary>

-A deal may not be posted for various reasons either by design or an error.
+A deal may not be posted for various reasons either by design or an error:
 - The post is not considered a deal and was ignored.
 This includes daily/review discussion threads in /r/bapcsalescanada and posts tagged as "Question" in /r/VideoGameDealsCanada.
 - For free deals, only limited-time deals are posted.
 So if a game is permanently free, it will generally not be posted.
 - The API might not have included the post within the refresh cycle so you might need to wait until the next refresh.